-"Well Capitalized" None.
+"Well Capitalized" "Adequately Capitalized" "Undercapitalized" None.
 Well-capitalized banks are actually benefited.
-They may accept brokered deposits and the regulators may examine them less.
-"Adequately Capitalized" None.
+They may accept brokered deposits and the regulators may examine them less frequently.
+None.
 Adequately capitalized banks are subject to some restrictions.
-Significantly, although they may accept brokered deposits, they can only do so with an FDIC waiver.
+Significantly, although they may accept brokered deposits, they can do so only with an FDIC waiver.
 Even with a waiver, the bank cannot pay a rate that "significantly" exceeds (75 bps) rates in the normal market area or the national rate on deposits outside such area.
-(The FDIC has recently proposed to define such terms.)
-FHLB restrictions begin to apply.
+2 FHLB restrictions begin to apply.
 Risk-based deposit premiums will also increase.
-"Undercapitalized" The appropriate regulator must closely monitor the condition of, require a "capital restoration plan" from, limit growth by and limit access to the Federal Reserve Board's discount window by an undercapitalized bank.
+The appropriate regulator must closely monitor the condition of, require a "capital restoration plan" from, limit growth by and limit access to the Federal Reserve's discount window by an undercapitalized bank.
 The appropriate regulator's approval is required for acquisitions, branching or entering new lines of business.
-"Significantly Undercapitalized" Executive bonuses or raises without regulatory approval are prohibited.
-The regulators must prohibit the payment of subordinated debt and must require the bank to undertake one or more of the following: